-Access to the site is currently taken from the A714 via a priority junction that provides access to the wider forestry estate and to the existing Kilgallioch and Arecleoch windfarms.
+Access to the site is currently taken from the A714 via a priority junction that provides access to the wider forestry estate and to Cairnderry Chambered Cairn.

 The A714 is not part of the trunk road network but forms an important regional distributor function between the wider Galloway area and South Ayrshire.
-The road is maintained by Dumfries and Galloway Council.
+The road is maintained by Dumfries and Galloway Council and South Ayrshire Council.

 The access junction and track are unsurfaced and are not signposted for wider access.
+There are no formal kerbs and vegetation is growing in the visibility splays.

-The junction in its current form would need minor widening works in order for it to be accessible for the proposed larger abnormal loads.
+The junction in its current form would need improvement works in order for it to be accessible for the proposed abnormal loads.